Accelerator For Engineering Transfer Students

 It seems like the eTransfer 101 presentations are going to be posted on the website.
 Why should I attend the events?

-Some eTransfer 101 will be offered through a flipped-event experience.
+eTransfer 101 will be offered through a flipped-event experience.
 Participants will be asked to view presentation material ahead of events.
 Our live virtual events (which will not be recorded) will offer participants an opportunity to hear testimony from current students, ask questions to staff and faculty invited to speak to eTransfer 101 topics, and to work on tasks.
+For example, students will be expected to watch a recording on drafting a resume focused on applying for an engineering position prior to the work session dedicated on having your resume peer-reviewed.

 What will the HAcK competition be like?